dozmus/runesource/README.md

 #### What is the 'mopar' account's password?
 `test`

+#### How to change server name?
+#### How to change starting position?
-#### How to change server name/starting position/maximum connections per host/whether or not to hash password?
+#### How to change maximum connections per host?
+#### How to change whether passwords are hashed?
 Edit the server config file in /data/settings.json.
 Note: If you change the hash passwords variable any existing accounts will be rendered inaccessible, unless if you change it back.

 #### How to save a new variable in a player file?
-Add a new variable into the PlayerAttributes class (under com.rs.entity.player), the order of variables in that file dictates the order of the corresponding JSON output.
-The order should not matter when being parsed though.
+Add a new variable into the PlayerAttributes class (under com.rs.entity.player).
-So if you change the format the next time a player logs in and out it should be updated with no problems!
+The next time a player logs in and out it their save file will be updated with no problems!

 #### How to add a new command?
 Add any commands into the Groovy script in the CommandHandler class (under /plugins/bindings/packets/).

 #### How to add a new plugin?
-Create a Groovy class file extending `Plugin` under /plugins/scripts/.
+Create a Groovy class file extending `Plugin` under `/plugins/scripts/`.
 Type its relative file name (without extension) in the `data/plugins.ini` file.
-The next time you start the server it should be available.
-You can also have your script inherit further behaviours by registering a binding in its `onEnable` method (see the other files for examples).
+The next time you start the server it should be active.
+You can also have your script inherit further behaviours by registering a binding in its `onEnable` method (see the other plugins for examples).

 ### Dependencies
 * Groovy (v2.4.3)